nus-cs2113-AY2122S1/ip/docs/README.md

 ### Saving the data

-Task data in itachi are saved in the hard disk automatically after any command that changes the data.
+Task data in Itachi are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-itachi data are saved as a txt file `[JAR file location]/data/tasks.txt`.
+Itachi data are saved as a txt file `[JAR file location]/data/tasks.txt`.
 Advanced users are welcome to update data directly by editing that data file.

-❗  **Caution**: If your changes to the data file is detected to be corrupted or does not conform to itachi's saved file format (txt), itachi will not run.
+❗  **Caution**: If your changes to the data file is detected to be corrupted or does not conform to Itachi's saved file format (txt), Itachi will not run.

 -----------------------------------------------